hapax/hapax.github.io/assets/chuzenji.md

-into human value, or expiate from first principles; anyone who has thought about natural selection, for instance, will see that its explanatory elegance cannot be weighed on the same scales as the millennia of brutal death.
+into human value, or expiate from first principles; anyone who has thought about natural selection, for instance, will see that its explanatory elegance cannot be weighed on the same scales as the millennia of death.
 These tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art, humour.